Looking to buy your first home but not quite sure where to start? Here’s the information you need to know when becoming a first-time buyer.

 Lenders also look at your affordability, however, which is not quite as straightforward as your income.
 They'll need to weigh your income against any debts and regular expenses you have.

-The actual monetary value of your deposit depends on the price of the home you want.
-This table demonstrates how much deposit you would need per LTV, in order to buy the average first-time buyer home* in the UK.
+Let’s take a look at how much deposit you would need per LTV, in order to buy an average home* in the UK.

-*Average property value taken from Zoopla March 2024
+*Average property value taken from Zoopla’s House Price Index, February 2025

 ---|---|---|

-Some variable-rate mortgages (trackers and discounts) come with caps (or ceilings), which means that the amount you pay each month will never rise above a certain level.
+Some variable-rate mortgages come with caps, which means that the amount you pay each month will never rise above a certain level.
+They can also come with collars, which means that your interest rate can never fall below a certain amount.

 Offset mortgages use your savings to reduce the amount of interest you pay each month.
 If you have substantial savings, they are kept in linked account(s), and lenders deduct the value of them from your mortgage balance before charging interest.